z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/sorting/z88dk-new/readme.txt

 The selection of sorting algorithm used by qsort is made in the target's config_clib.m4 file.

-To keep the number of test cases under control, we will only test quicksort with its default settings (use middle pivot, enable insertion sort for small partitions, enable equal items distribution).
+The Makefile argument SORT_OPTS is used to select configurations to test and benchmark, be aware the full test takes about 10-20min to run on PC (the default Makefile does only two main configurations, uncomment the long one to do all).

 Normally the libraries are built with shellsort as the default but the implementation is nearly the same as for the classic c library so times wouldn't differ too much from those results.
-Instead we'll test something else.

-The target libraries have to be modified to connect quicksort to qsort().
+The performance values in this readme.txt are for quicksort option (2+0xc).

+The updated version of example builds the sort implementation for each test case from .asm source, using the per case config (doesn't need full library rebuild), but for qsort() use in own projects mind the library configuration.

-Edit these two files:
+To build libraries for particular configuration, edit these two files:

 z88dk/libsrc/_DEVELOPMENT/target/z80/config_clib.m4
 z88dk/libsrc/_DEVELOPMENT/target/zx/config_clib.m4

-At about line 469 in both files change "define(`__CLIB_OPT_SORT', 1)" to "define(`__CLIB_OPT_SORT', 2)".
+At about line 469 in both files change "define(`__CLIB_OPT_SORT', 1)" and "define(`__CLIB_OPT_SORT_QSORT', 0x0c)" to your liking.

-Options below that line select middle pivot, insertion sort for small partitions and equal items distribution.
-Don't change any of those.

 Open a shell or command prompt in z88dk/libsrc/_DEVELOPMENT and rebuild those two libraries:
 "Winmake z80 zx" (windows) or "make TARGET=z80; make TARGET=zx" (non-windows).